Content Standards and Model Curriculum Guide Documents

 Webinar: New Standards for 2021: Overview and Planning for Implementation (February 8, 2021)

-Model curriculum guides, professional development, and resources will be added throughout 2021.
+Model curriculum guides, professional development, and resources will be added as time allows.

 Tech Directors: To access a machine readable version of the official Montana Content Standards for Social Studies, please visit the IMS Global CASE Network site.
 Create a free login, select Montana Office of Public Instruction, and view or download the standards.
 The CASE version of the standards can be uploaded to student information systems, curriculum mapping programs, and a variety of other uses.
 Learn more about the CASE Network CASE Network FAQ